Familiar: Prince Rupert's dog

 During the English Civil War, the Royalist general Prince Rupert was in the habit of taking his large poodle dog named Boy into battle with him.
 Throughout the war the dog was greatly feared among the Parliamentarian forces and credited with supernatural powers.
 As noted by Morgan, the dog was apparently considered a kind of familiar.
-At the end of the war the dog was shot, allegedly with a silver bullet.
+At the Battle of Marston Moor the dog was shot, allegedly with a silver bullet.

 Witch trials

 Most data regarding familiars comes from the transcripts of English and Scottish witch trials held during the 16th and 17th centuries.
 The court system that labeled and tried witches was known as the Essex.
 The Essex trial of Agnes Sampson of Nether Keith, East Lothian, Scotland, in 1590, presents prosecution testimony regarding a divinatory familiar.
 This case is fundamentally political, trying Sampson for high treason, and accusing Sampson for employing witchcraft against King James VI.
 The prosecution asserts Sampson called familiar spirits and resolved her doubtful matter.
 Another Essex trial is that of Hellen Clark, tried in 1645, in which Clark was compelled to state that the Devil appeared as a "familiar" in the form of a dog.

 The English court cases reflect a strong relationship between State's accusations of witchcraft against those who practiced ancient indigenous traditions, including the familiar animal or spirit.

-In some cases familiars replace children in the favour of their mothers.
-(See witchcraft and children.)

 In colonial America animal familiars can be seen in the witch hunts that took place in Salem, Massachusetts, in 1692.
 Familiar spirits often appear in the visions of the afflicted girls.
 Although the 1648 law that defined a witch as one who "hath or consulteth with a familiar spirit" had been suspended ten years earlier, association with a familiar spirit was used in the Salem trials as evidence to convict suspected witches.
 Sarah Good was said to have a yellow bird who sucked between her fingers.
 Ann Putnam in particular was supposed to have frequently seen the yellow bird in her afflictions.
 Tituba was said to have seen strange animals that urged her to hurt children, which included a hog, a black dog, a red cat and a black cat.
 "During the Salem witch trials, there is little account of the practice of animal familiars, although one man was charged with encouraging a dog to attack by way of magical means.
 The dog, interestingly enough, was tried, convicted, and hanged".

 The witch's mark added a sexual component to the familiar spirit and is often found in trial records as a way to convict a suspected witch.
 The mark was most commonly an extra teat found somewhere on the body and was suspected to be used to suckle the familiar spirits.
 An example of this can be seen in the Salem witch trials of 1692.
 For example, Ann Putnam told Martha Corey that, "There is a yellow burd a sucking between your fore finger and midel finger I see it."